appwrite/appwrite/docs/tutorials/add-translations.md

 ![Reference Language](images/reference-language.png)

 Once you're happy with your translations, you can export them.
 Head over to the **Exports** tab and choose the **Key-Value JSON** option only.
-Download the file and you can then follow the steps similar to the Github approach.
+Download the file, and you can then follow the steps similar to the Github approach.

 ![Exporting](images/export.png)

 ### 🤕 Stuck ?
-If you need any help with the contribution, feel free to head over to [our discord channel](https://appwrite.io/discord) and we'll be happy to help you out.
+If you need any help with the contribution, feel free to head over to [our discord channel](https://appwrite.io/discord), and we'll be happy to help you out.